 Occasionally, volunteers may be asked to help pick up or haul equipment for the organization or to drive a large distance to volunteer.
 Volunteering itself is not tax deductible.
 However, you can deduct certain travel expenses from your taxes.

 You may deduct any parking fees incurred, tolls and cost of gas and oil for the miles you drive for OAYO.
 The easy way to keep track is to maintain a log of the miles you travel for volunteer work and deduct the IRS charitable rate per mile.

 Lost and Found

-Musicians who are missing items after a rehearsal should contact the rehearsal or performance venue or the OAYO office.
+Musicians who are missing items after a rehearsal should contact the rehearsal or performance venue or the OAYO staff.
 OAYO is not responsible for any personal items (purses, coats, music, etc.) left at event sites.
 Found items will be kept for 30 days after the program ends.
 After this allotted time period, the items will be donated.

 Privacy and Communications Policy

 At the discretion of the Omaha Area Youth Orchestras, your contact information (name, address, telephone number, etc.) may be released to other organizations representing unique musical or educational opportunities for students and their families.
 The Omaha Area Youth Orchestras may also distribute information to you regarding unique musical or education opportunities.